 This is a page of the first FREE section of the MWL resource.
 You can purchase access to the full resource HERE

-So what does being a “virtual L&D function” actually mean and what tools do you need to fulfil this function?
+So what does the future of workplace learning look like.
+For L&D it certainly means that they will largely remain a virtual function.
+What does being a “virtual L&D function” actually mean and what tools do you need to fulfil this function?

 An article in CMS Wire, 6 Learning and Development Practices for a Distributed Workforce, makes this important point:

 “Effective virtual L&D does not have to involve expensive AI tools, adaptive learning features or immersive VR environment”

 In other words, there is no need for shiny new learning platforms, rather it will be more about making good and effective use of the tools you already have in house.
 As we can see from this year’s Top Tools it is enterprise collaboration platforms and web meeting tools that have come to the fore with office tools and even email high on the list too.
 So here are 10 things a virtual L&D function can learn from 2020 to take them into 2021 and beyond.

 1 – Keep it short – Live virtual training has clearly taken off this year – out of necessity – as L&D scrambled to deliver their offerings online.
 But many workers ended up with “Zoom fatigue” as they spent many hours in their day moving from web meeting to web training and back to web meeting.
 So, if there is a pressing need for a live virtual training session, then keep it short and sweet and as engaging as possible.
 But first consider whether it is really the best way to train your people.
 There are many other options as I’ll mention below